EthernalStar/ClipeXec/README.md

 ## Issues

-Some Script/Command combinations will freeze or report a wrong exit status.
+* Some Script/Command combinations will freeze or report a wrong exit status.
 To fix this you will need to uncheck the "Use Pipes" Setting.
 This may cause other Commands to not be recognized correctly.
 Also you should use all available quiet/silent flags in your Scripts/Commands to reduce CLI output, wich increases success rates.

 ## Planned Features

-Currently there are no planned Features.
+* Currently there are no planned Features.

 ## Changelog

-Version 1.0.0: Initial Release.
+* Version 1.0.0: Initial Release.
+* Version 1.0.1: Added horizontal ScrollBar, Copy Feature, CMD Display, Clipboard Clear Mode, About Page, Running Tasks Display, Confirmation Dialogs and many visual Improvements.

 ## License

-GNU General Public License v3.0.
+* GNU General Public License v3.0.
 See [LICENSE](./LICENSE) for further Information.